cmu-db/noisepage/script/testing/junit/Readme.txt

 One step run
 ------------

 Run using the python script.
-This will compile the tests, run peloton (provided it has been built in this development tree), and run the tests.
+This will compile the tests, run the database server (provided it has been built in this development tree), and run the tests.

 ./run_junit.py